mkarmstrong/Pulse_AnalyzeR/README.md

 write.csv(pw_indices, "R:/Data/path/pwave_indices.csv", row.names = F)
 ```

 Alternatively, you could apply the analysis to one waveform.
-This is a useful sanity check.
+This is often a useful sanity check.
 ```R
 dat <- read.csv("R:/Data/path/pwaves.csv")
 pw <- as.vector(na.omit(t(dat[10, -1]))); plot(pw) # here you can select the individual waves from pwaves.csv.
 Currently selecting the 10th wave.